 The following required courses may be completed at any accredited U.S. college or university.
-To be considered for admission, students should have completed the majority of the prerequisite courses, including a minimum of 16 (20 is highly recommended) of the science courses, by the end of December prior to the academic year for which they are applying.
-All courses must be completed by the end of the spring semester prior to fall entry into the Dental Hygiene Bachelor Of Science Program.
+To be considered for admission, students should have completed the majority of the prerequisite courses, including a minimum of 16 credits (20 credits is highly recommended) of the science courses, by the end of December prior to the academic year for which they are applying.
+All courses must be successfully completed by the end of the spring semester prior to fall entry into the Dental Hygiene Bachelor of Science Program.
 Please note that students are required to earn at least a C grade in all pre-requisite courses.
 No grades lower than C will be accepted.

 Courses must be from a U.S. regionally accredited university or college.
 The Dental Hygiene Program will accept on a case by case basis general credit by examination in the areas of non-science courses such as sociology, psychology, humanities, social sciences and English.
 The individual must contact the admissions advisor for the specific program of interest for individual advising and review of coursework.
 It is possible that up to 6-9 credits MAY be acceptable.